What kinds of books are included in the collection?

 Where does the money come from?

-Funds comes entirely from private donations.
+Funds come entirely from private donations.
 Donations are not accepted from religious or political organizations, in order to maintain political and religious neutrality.

 How are the books paid for?

-The first year a library is established, an anonymous Mexican donor pays for the books.
-For subsequent years, Libros para Pueblos provides the books.
-An annual sponsorship of US$800 pays for the books at a single library.
+The first year a library is established, a one-time contibution of US$1,750 is needed to fund the start up collection of books.
+For subsequent years, an annual sponsorship of US$800 pays for the books at a single library.

 How does sponsorship work?